bonitasoft/bonita-doc/md/engine-api-overview.md

 The Bonita Engine APIs can be accessed locally or remotely, in the following modes:

-* Local: the client accesses the server directly in local mode
+- Local: the client accesses the server directly in local mode
-* EJB3: the client accesses a remote server using EJB3 mode (deprecated, removed in 7.10)
+- EJB3: the client accesses a remote server using EJB3 mode (deprecated, removed in 7.10)
-* HTTP: the client accesses a remote server via HTTP
+- HTTP&#x3A; the client accesses a remote server via HTTP

 ![Diagram of API access options](images/images-6_0/dev_overview_api_access.png)